 The design, permitting, procurement, construction and operation of the groundwater extraction and treatment systems are relatively conventional but must be designed for the extremely wide range of groundwater quality at the BCP Site.
 The current Groundwater IRM system has been placed to collect the most impacted groundwater on the BCP Site, the long-term system will treat a combination of this impacted water and other groundwater with little to no impact.
 The process is not difficult, but additional pilot-scale testing of water from all areas of the BCP Site will have to be collected and treated through the Groundwater IRM to confirm the required process options for full-scale operation.
-Permitting a facility like this is administratively feasible and will require implementation of two stages; permitting to the Town of Tonawanda followed by the application for and approval of a SPDES permit equivalence for the treatment system.
+Permitting a facility like this is administratively feasible and will require implementation of two stages; permitting to the Town of Tonawanda for an Industrial Waste Discharge followed by the granting of a SPDES permit equivalence by NYSDEC.